 Doug Carter, Superintendent of the Indiana State Police, said at one of the meetings I attended, “Until we start caring about human beings as human beings, we are going to lose this battle.”
 I think he’s right.
 After all, this epidemic is not about drugs; it’s about people.
 Our hope is that “Our Story Our Time” will encourage the broken and convict the proud.
 But we all have a next step to take as we figure out our role in this story.
 Parents of addicts need counseling and support groups as well.
 Children of addicts are flooding the foster care system.
 We are praying that the Church will rise up to these challenges and help reconcile families back into community—families that have felt isolated and have tried to fight this alone for too long.

 This Fall Two Eight launched the "Our Story Our Time" online series.
-It features interviews with recovered addicts, parents caught in the wake of their child's addiction, foster families, politicians, health care professionals, first responders, recovery leaders, faith leaders, and a new song each month to go along with the episode.
+It features interviews with people in long term recovery, parents caught in the wake of their child's addiction, foster families, politicians, health care professionals, first responders, recovery leaders, faith leaders, and a new song each month to go along with the episode.

 Our goal is to bring hope and share the wins that are happening all around the state in the midst of this crisis!
 Light always shines brightest in the dark and we can't wait to share with you some of the stories of faith, hope, and love that we are seeing come out of this time of tragedy.
 Be sure to check back each month to watch the latest episode!